akhilarj/Covid-19/README.md

         1. The number of confirmed and fatal cases are increasing exponentially Mar 2020.
         2. The US remains as the top affected country worldwide with ~ 840k confirmed cases to date followed by Spain and Italy who are far behind (~200k) the US in terms of absolute numbers
-        3. The US reamins as the top country for fatalities as well wiht over 400k fatal cases.
+        3. The US remains as the top country for fatalities as well with over 400k fatal cases.
-        4. Within the US, Newyork is the most affected state followed by New Jersey both supassing Hubei province in China where the virus originated.
+        4. Within the US, New York is the most affected state followed by New Jersey both surpassing Hubei province in China where the virus originated.
-        5. The trend remains the same for fatalities with Newyork and New Jersey in the lead followed by Hubei province.
+        5. The trend remains the same for fatalities with New York and New Jersey in the lead followed by Hubei province.
         6. Mortality rate has now reached close to 7% worldwide.
         7. Based on the demographic data obtained from Italy, Spain, South Korea and China, 80-90 year olds are the most affected demographic group facing fatal cases, out of which 64% are male patients.
         8. Looking at association analysis between stringency index (a derivative of stringency measures taken by governments in response to covid-19 situation), most of the countries with exponential growth has managed to curb the growth and stabilize the number of newly confirmed cases with higher stringency measures.
 United States is an exception in this case.
 The country raised its overall stringency index only to 76 thus far and the confirmed cases have been growing.
-This does suggest a direct corelation between stringency measures and the growth of new cases in the countries.
+This does suggest a direct correlation between stringency measures and the growth of new cases in the countries.
         9. Looking at the economic landscape, trading volumes started to increase in Feb/Mar period across all major stock indices resulting in a downward trend of closing prices indicating there are several sell off transactions globally.